Content

 3. Work incentive efficiency

-One of the main tasks within a Human Resources department is to implement an efficient and useful strategy of work incentivessocial benefits, and emotional pay that can strengthen employee rewards for their work and improve their satisfaction with the company.
+One of the main tasks within a Human Resources department is to implement an efficient and useful strategy of work incentives, social benefits, and emotional pay to strengthen employee rewards for their work and improve their satisfaction with the company.

 These types of incentives have been administered in the workplace for decades.
 Still, deciding which ones are most appropriate evolves over time, especially if attention is paid to changes in staff members’ particular characteristics and needs.
 For this reason, HR managers must consider this KPI when implementing measures to increase work motivation and talent retention within the company.